A-G-D/lua-boolexpr/docs/5_compiling-expressions.md

 ## Pros and Cons

 Simplifying expressions can reduce a fair amount of overhead during evaluation.
 This is especially true when the leaf expresions - meaning the function - only does light operations and the overall level of nesting of boolean operators are deep.
 On the other hand, the [compilation](5_glossary.md) itself is a complex process and creates a new boolean expression which further takes up memory.
-Therefore, it is often enough to only compile really complex expressions that are often evaluated in a performance sensitive parts of the script, and leave the seldom used or simple boolean expressions as is.
+Therefore, it is usually enough to only compile really complex expressions that are often evaluated in a performance sensitive parts of the script, and leave the seldom used or simple boolean expressions as is.

 <br/>